The Presidency has warned intending Muslim pilgrims from Nigeria to resist any temptation to take hard drugs to Saudi Arabia.

 The presidential aide reminded the pilgrims that taking hard drugs attracts death penalty in Saudi Arabia.

-Dabiri-Erewa in a statement by NIDCOM Head of Media, Abdur-Rahman Balogun, said despite repeated warnings and workshops for intending pilgrims, it is disheartening that some Nigerians still ran foul of Saudi Arabia authorities’ law.
+Dabiri-Erewa in a statement by NIDCOM Head of Media, Abdur-Rahman Balogun, said despite repeated warnings and workshops for intending pilgrims, it was disheartening that some Nigerians still ran foul of Saudi Arabia authorities’ law.

 She urged the security agencies and other para-military stationed at the various departure centres in Nigeria to screen the pilgrims before their departure to Saudi Arabia.